guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 [atozcss.com/books](http://www.atozcss.com/books) for more details.

 Today I'd like to talk to you about the Sass ampersand character.
-This is a powerful part of the Sass language with many possible use cases.
+This single character is a powerful part of the Sass language and has a number of different uses.
 In this episode you'll learn:

-* All about the Sass parent selector
+* All about nesting and the Sass parent selector
 * The reverse parent selector
 * and the double ampersand selector